Should Landlords Accept a Partial Rent Payment?

 2. Go to the Properties tab.

-4. Click the unit and find the renter’s payment terms.
+4. Find the renter's payment terms.

 If you only want to enable partial payments for a single invoice: